 U.S. natgas futures bound for biggest weekly drop since July

-Sept 2 (Reuters) - U.S. natural gas futures slipped more than 4% on Friday en route to their worst week in two months, taking cues from a retreat in European prices ahead of a planned resumption of Russian gas flows via the Nord Stream 1 pipeline.
+Sept 2 (Reuters) - U.S. natural gas futures slipped on Friday en route to their worst week in two months, on forecasts for demand to ease as the weather is expected to turn less hot.

-The front-month contract has shed about 4.4% this week so far, the biggest drop since the week of July 1.
+The front-month contract has shed about 5% this week, the biggest drop since the week of July 1.

-"The U.S. gas market had been following European price swings through most of this week and today’s weakening across Europe is prompting renewed selling," Ritterbusch and Associates said in a note.
+"We're coming into what's called the shoulder period, when the daily demand for natural gas will start to drop as the weather gets more moderate," said Thomas Saal, senior vice president for energy at StoneX Financial Inc.

-"Russia has reportedly indicated that flows along the Gazprom pipeline system will be revived tomorrow in contributing to much of the weakness both here and abroad."
+Refinitiv projected average U.S. gas demand, including exports, would fall from 96.7 bcfd this week to 93.1 bcfd next week.

 The restart delay at the fire-hit Freeport liquefied natural gas (LNG) export plant in Texas leaves more fuel in the United States for utilities to refill storage.